hessu/aprsc/doc/TIPS.md

 ----------------------------------------------

-For security reasons aprsc drops root privileges as soon as possible after starting up (if it ever had the in the first place).
+For security reasons aprsc drops root privileges as soon as possible after starting up (if it ever had them in the first place).
 Listening on privileged "low" ports below 1024 normally requires root privileges, which aprsc no longer has when it comes to the point where it would start binding those ports.